gewarren/docs/docs/visual-basic/programming-guide/concepts/linq/working-with-global-namespaces-linq-to-xml.md

  You can declare global namespaces at the project level.
 You can also declare global namespaces at the module level, which overrides the project-level global namespaces.
 Finally, you can override global namespaces in an XML literal.

- When using XML literals or XML properties that are in globally-declared namespaces, you can see the expanded name of XML literals or properties by hovering over them in Visual Studio.
+ When using XML literals or XML properties that are in globally declared namespaces, you can see the expanded name of XML literals or properties by hovering over them in Visual Studio.
 You will see the expanded name in a tooltip.

  You can get an <xref:System.Xml.Linq.XNamespace> object that corresponds to a global namespace using the `GetXmlNamespace` method.